kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_environment.rst

 2. **Get Assets from Registry**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The asset registry provides access to all registered backgrounds, objects, and embodiments:
+The asset registry provides access to all registered assets:

 .. code-block:: python